Journal of Genetics and Genomics

 The Journal of Genetics and Genomics (sometimes abbreviated JGG) is a monthly peer-reviewed scientific journal covering the fields of genetics and genomics.
 It was established in 1974 as Acta Genetica Sinica, obtaining its current name in 2007.
-It is published by Elsevier and the editor-in-chief is Yongbiao Xue (Chinese Academy of Sciences).
-According to the Journal Citation Reports, the journal has a 2017 impact factor of 4.066.
+It is published by Elsevier and the editor-in-chief is Jianru Zuo (Institute of Genetics and Developmental Biology Chinese Academy of Sciences).
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 5.9.